kotagit75/bitclock/README.md

     <h1>BitClock</h1>
 </div>

-BitClock is a ledger-free distributed timestamp system.
-It allows timestamps to be issued without the need for consensus.
+BitClock is a distributed timestamp system without requiring consensus.
 Each node generates and shares stamps, which are then compiled into a proof, allowing the order in which the data was generated to be verified.

 [![License](https://img.shields.io/badge/license-MIT-blue?style=flat)](LICENSE)
 ![Rust](https://img.shields.io/badge/Rust-000000?logo=rust&logoColor=white)